 How Does a Travel Physical Therapist Job Add Up

 Because you are traveling away from your home allows you to make more money.
-You are providing a service that a facility was not able to find someone close thus they pay a premium to have you work for them.
+You are providing a service that a facility was not able to find someone close thus they pay a premium to have you work for them as a travel PT.
 In addition, stipends for travel and arrival are provided as another incentive for travel physical therapists.
-There are other non-taxable items and reimbursements that you receive as a travel physical therapist that adds up to your overall salary.
+There are other non-taxable items and reimbursements that you receive as a travel physical therapist that adds up to your overall travel PT salary.

 Other Than Working, How Can I Make Money As A Travel Therapist

-One of the most common ways you can earn extra money as a travel physical therapist is to refer other travel therapists.
+One of the most common ways you can earn extra money as a travel physical therapist is to refer other travel therapists to our staffing agency.
 Referral bonuses are common in the travel healthcare staffing industry.
 At Host Healthcare, we offer a $1,000 referral bonus when you refer a travel physical therapist.
-Going on now, we are offering a summer referral program where you earn $1,000 referral bonus and the person you refer receives a $500 bonus.
+Going on now, we are offering a summer referral program where you earn a $1,000 referral bonus and the person you refer receives a $500 bonus.

 Host Healthcare Travel Therapist

-Hopefully learned some more information a travel PT salary.
-Be sure you book make this page as we will continue to update the travel physical therapy salary guide.
+Hopefully you learned the information you need regarding travel PT salary and a little bit about what it’s like to be on assignment as a traveling physical therapist.
+Be sure you bookmark this page as we will continue to update the travel physical therapy salary guide.
 Interested in learning more about travel therapy?
 Reach out to your recruiter or fill out this form below.